withastro/contribute.docs.astro.build/src/content/docs/guides/recipe-writing.md

 ## Community Recipes

-Community Recipes are for external links that fit the definition of a recipe: short, focused how-to guides.
+Community Recipes are for external links that fit the definition of a recipe: typically short, focused how-to guides.
 This lets us include community resources without requiring long-term maintenance.
 They are listed on our [More Recipes](https://docs.astro.build/en/recipes/) page in docs.

 You can share a published recipe in our “Community Recipes” section.
-This includes posts on a personal or company blog, or on your preferred blogging platform like [DEV.to](https://dev.to/).
-This follows the IndieWeb principle of “Publish (on your) Own Site, Syndicate Elsewhere” (often abbreviated to [POSSE](https://indieweb.org/POSSE)).
+This can be a post on a personal or company blog, or on your preferred blogging platform like [DEV.to](https://dev.to/).
+The site must not be behind a paywall or login, as we are committed to sharing resources that are available to everyone.
+This follows the IndieWeb principle of “Publish (on your) Own Site, Syndicate Elsewhere” (often abbreviated to [POSSE](https://indieweb.org/POSSE)) and allows us to share and promote your content to the wider Astro community while allowing you to retain full ownership of your content.

 After you publish your article, [open a PR adding a link to this page](https://github.com/withastro/docs/edit/main/src/content/docs/en/recipes.mdx).